 We represent and train multiple functions using a multi-headed neural network with $N$ heads.
 For an input datapoint $x$, we denote the prediction of head $i$ as $f_i(x) = \widehat{y}_i$.
 We ensure that each head achieves low predictive risk on the source domain by minimizing the cross-entropy loss for each head $\calL_\text{xent}(f_i) = \E_{x, y \sim \Ds} \left[ l(f_i(x), y) \right]$.

 Ideally, each function would rely on different predictive features in the input.
-While the most straightforward solution is to ensure differing predictions from each function, this does not necessarily indicate that the two functions rely on different features.
-As an extreme example, consider a function $f$ for a binary classification problem and it's ``adversary'' $\bar{f}$ which outputs the exact opposite of $f$ on the target dataset.
+While the most straightforward solution is to enforce differing predictions from each function, this does not necessarily indicate that the two functions rely on different features.
+As an extreme example, consider a function $f$ for a binary classification problem and its ``adversary'' $\bar{f}$ which outputs the exact opposite of $f$ on the target dataset.
 Even though $f$ and $\bar{f}$ disagree completely on the target distribution, they rely on the same input features.

-Instead of making the heads of a multi-headed network output differing predictions from each other, we train the heads to produce predictions that are close to being statistically independent from each other.
+We train each pair of heads to produce predictions that are close to being statistically independent from each other.
+Independence of prediction values directly implies disagreement in predictions: for example, mutual information is maximized when two prediction heads completely agree with each other.
 Concretely, we minimize the mutual information between each pair of predictions:

 where $\kld{\cdot}{\cdot}$ is the KL divergence and $\widehat{y_i}$ is the prediction $f_i(x)$ for $x \sim \Dt$.
 In practice, we optimize this quantity using empirical estimates of the distributions $p(\widehat{y_i}, \widehat{y_j})$ and $p(\widehat{y_i}) \otimes p(\widehat{y_j})$.